 Crossing the WAi Championship Finish Line Together with the 2025 Year-End Party

-A Christmas photo booth with WAi, and the stars of the best shots are Pro Shin Hye-seong (right) and Pro Kim Je-min (left) 📸
+The Christmas photo booth with WAi, and the stars of the best shots are Pro Shin Hye-seong (right) and Pro Kim Je-min (left) 📸

 On December 19, the WAi Championship finals were held in conjunction with the 2025 Year-End Party.
 A variety of side events organized by the HR team took place before the finals, and the atmosphere on site was electric right from the start.

-Jinguk's Photo Studio, where "WAi Championship: Four Snapshots of Life" and Christmas decorations were on display
+Jinguk's Photo Studio, where the WAi Championship "Four Shots of Life" and Christmas decorations were on display

 And now, the WAi Championship Finals are officially underway!

-The members, who had been competing in their respective events, gathered in one place to compete in the final round.
+The members, who had been competing in their respective regions, gathered in one place to compete in the final round.
 It was a particularly meaningful occasion, as it had been a long time since everyone had come together like this.

 Like the preliminary round, the final round was divided into individual and team competitions.
-The individual competition involved participants accessing the “Live Event”created within the WAi app and answering KMS (Knowledge Management System) quizzes in real time to earn points.
+The individual competition involved accessing the “Live Event”created within the WAi app and answering KMS (Knowledge Management System) quizzes in real time to earn points.

 A solo exhibition held in real time on the WAi app

-Every time the correct answer was revealed in real time, the finals venue erupted with laughter and gasps of surprise.
+Every time the correct answer was revealed in real time, the venue erupted with laughter and gasps of surprise.

 Which racer claimed the ultimate victory in the WAi Championship?